 Local Wildlife Sites are usually selected within a local authority area and this process is often managed by the local Wildlife Trust together with representatives of the local authority and other local wildlife conservation groups.
 They support both locally and nationally threatened wildlife, and many sites will contain habitats and species that are priorities under the county or UK Biodiversity Action Plans (BAP).

-Local Sites (Defra) provides general guidance on the overall Local Site process.
+Local Sites (GOV.UK) provides general guidance on the overall Local Site process.

 Local Sites are afforded protection through the Local Planning System and Biodiversity and geological conservation: circular 06/2005 emphasises the importance of their recognition within Local Development Frameworks.